 Umm, it looks like Apple wants to send us towards a world where iPads can easily replace Mac laptops.
 The punchline itself reveals Apple’s plans: Your next computer is not a computer.
 This indicates that trackpad and mouse support will turn your iPad into a computer, but it will no longer be a traditional computer.

-What is your idea about using trackpad and mouse on the iPad?
+What is your idea about using a trackpad and mouse on the iPad?
 Will you replace your Mac with an iPad Pro?
-Share your valuable feedback with us on Facebook, Twitter, and Instagram.
-Leave your reply in the Comments section and download our iOS app on your iPhone and iPad.
+Leave your reply in the comments section.

 Readers like you help support iGeeksBlog.
 When you make a purchase using links on our site, we may earn an affiliate commission.
 Read Disclaimer.